sa6mwa/emrun/README.md

    `/proc/self/fd/<n>`.
 2. `Run`, `RunIO`, and `Do` call `Open`, execute using `exec.CommandContext`, and close the file descriptor after the process exits.
+3. If the kernel refuses to execute the anonymous file (for example SELinux or AppArmor report `EACCES`/`EPERM`), the payload is atomically copied to a secure temporary file, permissioned `0700`, and the command is retried from disk.
+Temporary files are removed automatically on `Close()`.

-Because the backing file exists only in memory, nothing ever hits disk.
-The file descriptor is closed immediately after execution, keeping the footprint small.
+Because the backing file exists only in memory in the common case, nothing ever hits disk.
+The file descriptor is closed immediately after successful execution, keeping the footprint small.

 ## Caveats and Platform Notes
 - **SELinux / AppArmor**: Some distributions ship with policies that forbid executing anonymous memory (for example `execmem`, `execmod`, or `memfd_exec`).
-Tight policies may block the child process from starting or log AVC denials.
-When targeting locked-down systems, test under the same policy and be prepared to ship an alternative fallback (e.g. writing to `/tmp`).
+Tight policies may block the child process from starting or log AVC denials. `emrun` detects permission denials and retries from a temporary file automatically, but you should still validate under the target policy and ensure the temp directory is acceptable for your threat model.
 - **Android**: Android kernels support `memfd_create`, but application sandboxes and `seccomp` filters can forbid executing anonymous memory.
 Apps running in the default untrusted app domain may hit permission denials, so verify on the